Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 This is the part that keeps pulling me back to hiring software.

-The problem is not only that recruiters use bad keyword tools.
-It is that the system lacks a shared model of evidence and state.
+Bad keyword tools are only one symptom.
+The system lacks a shared model of evidence and state.

 A better hiring platform would reconcile replicas: